yashwanth-gh/yashwanth-gh/README.md

 - 🔭 Frontend web development
-- 🌱 On a Path to become aspiring Fullstack web developer
+- 🌱 On a Path to become aspiring developer
 - 👯 I’m looking to collaborate on projects related to Frontend web dev
 - 📫 How to reach me: mailme - yashwanthbm36@gmail.com